car251290/React-NewPortfolio/README.md

 ## Icon for my page
 there is process I will design my icon. and to publish my icon: https://www.favicon-generator.org

-# Add a domain you own
-To add a domain you have already registered elsewhere:

-Go to your team’s Domains page and select Add or register domain.
-Enter the domain you wish to add and select Verify.
-You will be asked to confirm that you are the owner of the domain.
-Select Yes, add domain to create a Netlify DNS zone for the domain.
-You will be given the option to add DNS records, followed by instructions to delegate your domain to Netlify.

 ## Conclusion

 This is a powerful tool and so helpful to make Web pages, I love the template of my portfolio and the easy to use.